What is isolated limb perfusion?

 - Achievement of local disease control

-- Enhanced patient survival rate
+- An enhanced patient survival rate compared to no treatment

 Patients with poor prognosis receive the greatest benefit from this procedure.